lazy-media/public/Authentik/Discord/Readme.md

 - Uncheck `Create new users as inactive`.
 - Leave `User Path Template empty` (autofilled later by Authentik)
 - Select the group you want users to go into when enrolled
-- Increment your order to `10`
-- Click `Finish` or `Update`
-- Bind another existing stage and bind `default-source-authentication-login`
 - Increment your order to `20`
 - Click `Finish` or `Update`
 - Go to the `Policy Section` of the same Flow and add `default-source-enrollment-if-sso`